-When we walked into the store we noticed that there were a number of tables where those who wanted a different place to enjoy dango could order and eat.
-One of the waitresses saw us and asked if we wanted to sit or go upstairs to see the flying dango in action – of course, since we had already eaten dango, we chose the latter!
+When we walked into the store we noticed that there were some tables where those who wanted a different place to enjoy dango could order and eat.
+One of the waitresses saw us and asked if we wanted to sit or go upstairs to see the flying dango in action – of course, since we had already eaten the dango, we chose the latter!

 We took off our shoes and made our way up a steep staircase where we found a small room and the dango master himself, Chiba-san!
 All over the walls were photos of him and his customers from all over the world and flags from every country.